Please update your Flash player to see this menu.

 The Southern California Annual passport is the "next step up" in Disneyland annual passes.
 UNFORTUNATELY, this pass is NOT BEING SOLD AT THIS TIME.
 At the time of this update, Disneyland has sold its maximum number of these passports.
 However, below you will find the info about these passes at the time it was last sold:

-The price was $379, when we last saw it offered in 2014.
-Since the price of passports has gone up by about $50 during that time, you can expect this one to cost around $430 if the park should offer it again soon.
+The price was $469, when we last saw it offered in 2017.
+You can expect this one to cost even more than that if the park should offer it again soon.

 As you're making your decision about which pass to buy, keep in mind that inexpensive blockout day tickets are no longer being offered.
 You'll have to pay full price to enter Disneyland on days that your particular pass has been "blocked out" from the schedule.
 In other words, adults must pay in the neighborhood of $100 for EACH extra day of visitation.
 It doesn't take but a day or two to make the cheapest passes NOT a bargain.
 If you feel that you must visit the park on several blockout dates, it might actually be LESS expensive to move up to a more inclusive pass.